 The Board oversees our business and monitors the performance of our management.
-In accordance with our corporate governance procedures, the Board does not involve itself in the day-to-day operations of the Company.
 Our executive officers and management oversee the day-to-day operations.
-Our directors fulfill their duties and responsibilities by attending meetings of the Board, which are held from time to time.

-The Board held four meetings during the year ended December 31, 2021.
-During the year ended December 31, 2021, each director then in office attended at least 75% of the total of (i) the meetings of the Board held during the period for which he or she has been a director and (ii) the meetings of the committee(s) on which that director served during such period.
-Each of our directors then in office attended our 2021 annual meeting of stockholders.
+The Board held five meetings during the year ended December 31, 2022.
+During the year ended December 31, 2022, each director then in office attended at least 75% of the total of (i) the meetings of the Board held during the period for which he or she has been a director and (ii) the meetings of the committee(s) on which that director served during such period.
+Each of our directors then in office attended our 2022 annual meeting of stockholders.
 It is our policy to encourage our directors to attend the Annual Meeting.

 The Board is also focused on overboarding concerns and strongly believes that all directors have sufficient time and attention to devote to Board duties and to otherwise fulfill the responsibilities required of directors.
 Prior to recommending a candidate as a nominee for director, the Nominating and Corporate Governance Committee reviews the candidate's professional commitments, including the number of boards on which the candidate serves and considers whether those commitments may limit the ability of the candidate to devote sufficient time and attention to Board duties.
-Although Mr. Southwell may be deemed overboarded based on the criteria adopted by certain of our institutional investors, neither the Nominating and Corporate Governance Committee nor the Board believes that Mr. Southwell's outside board or other professional commitments currently or have ever limited his ability to devote sufficient time and attention to Board duties.